oroinc/documentation/commerce/admin_guide/op_structure/db_search/advanced_search.rst

 select
 ~~~~~~

-Include field values, taken from the search index, as an additional
+Includes field values, taken from the search index, as an additional
 "selected\_data" section in the search result items.
 You can select one
 or more fields to be attached to search results.
 The name of the field
 should consist the type prefix, otherwise the default ``text`` type will